 What are Media Files?
-Types, Formats, and their Impact on Digital Communication
+Types and Formats

 Understanding Media File Types: